tawsif76/vanet-beacon/README.md

 # VNDN Beaconing Simulation with Packet Drop Tracer

-Here I simulate vehicle beaconing within a Vehicular Named Data Networking (VNDN) environment.
+Here I simulated vehicle beaconing within a Vehicular Named Data Networking (VNDN) environment.
 The mobility data was generated using SUMO and converted into `.tcl` format for integration with the simulator.

 ## Overview